-Thermodynamics is a branch of Physics that deals with the thermal state for gas system and other macroscopic systems.
+Thermodynamics is a branch of Physics that deals with the thermal state of the gas system and other macroscopic systems.
 There are four laws of Thermodynamics – Zeroth Law, First Law, Second Law and Third Law of Thermodynamics.
-Sometimes, most of the students feel difficulties to understand these laws.
+Sometimes, most of the students feel difficulties understanding these laws.
 In this post, I am going to explain all four laws of Thermodynamics in a simple way.

 Simple Law of Thermodynamics

 1. Zeroth Law of Thermodynamics

 The Zeroth Law of Thermodynamics states that if any two thermodynamic systems are in thermal equilibrium with a third thermodynamics system, then these two systems will also be in thermal equilibrium with each other.

 Let, three thermodynamic systems A, B and C. If A is in thermal equilibrium with C and B is in thermal equilibrium with C, then according to Zeroth law, A and B will be in thermal equilibrium with each other.

 Click here for the detailed post on Zeroth law of Thermodynamics.